Penske PUMP is a home logistics service to smartly tidy up what we own and circulate what we no longer use to others or recycling facilities.

 Penske has been expanding their rental locations for consumer use, however, the company still struggles to grow in that sector.

 The moving event forces DIY-movers to categorize, pack, and discard household items within a limited time.
-This process develops a lot of stress for self-moving users, as they are facing the messiness that was built up daily.
+This process develops stress for self-moving users because they are facing the messiness that was accumulated daily.

 01 Keeping track of household inventory is hard.